-10.3.7 The following results/conclusions statements are to be used in an STR DNA Report (refer to BI-214 of Biology/DNA Casework Analytical Methods for Y-STR reporting statements):
+10.3.6 The following results/conclusions statements should be used in an STR DNA Report (refer to BI-214 of Biology/DNA Casework Analytical Methods for Y-STR reporting statements).
+However, they may not cover all scenarios encountered during forensic DNA casework.
+Situations not covered by the standard method will be handled on a case by case basis upon consultation with the DNA Technical Lead.